ZacharyGeurts/universal_equation/README.md

 - SDL3, SDL3_ttf, Vulkan, and GLM headers are assumed to be in the system path (e.g., `/usr/include` or `/usr/local/include`).

 ## Installation
+Note: SDL3 is not available on all distros yet and you may need to build and install from source.
 ```bash
 # Install dependencies (Ubuntu/Debian)
 sudo apt update